barrucadu/lookwhattheshoggothdraggedin.com/posts/my-first-rumour-table.markdown

 system: traveller
 topic: campaign-notes
 excerpt: |
-    Rumour tables are a staple of [glo:sandbox "sandbox"] style play, and I wanted to make one for my new [glo:traveller] campaign.
+    Rumour tables are a staple of sandbox style play, and I wanted to make one for my new Traveller campaign.
 I found it pretty tricky to come up with a list of 20 interesting bits of lore and story hooks from nothing, but I managed it in the end.
 ---

-I've recently started a new [glo:traveller] campaign.
+I've recently started a new Traveller campaign.
 I'll probably write a post about how I prepared for it and how it's going after a few more sessions, as we're only two sessions in so far (plus a session zero).

-It's a [glo:sandbox "sandbox"] style campaign: there is no overarching story, no big bad the players must defeat, just a wide open universe (and the [glo:traveller] universe is [very big indeed][]) for them to explore and have adventures in.
-But I couldn't just drop the [glos:pc] in a starport and say "alright, you've got your first spaceship---what do you do?"
+It's a sandbox style campaign: there is no overarching story, no big bad the players must defeat, just a wide open universe (and the Traveller universe is [very big indeed][]) for them to explore and have adventures in.
+But I couldn't just drop the [abbr:pc "PCs"] in a starport and say "alright, you've got your first spaceship---what do you do?"
 They wouldn't have known what to do because they wouldn't have known what they *could* do.